semprag/semprag.github.io/basics.md

 For simple needs, we have found that the [linguex package](http://www.ctan.org/pkg/linguex) works well with our style.
 You can load it by simply passing a `linguex` option to `sp.cls`, i.e., `\documentclass[linguex]{sp}`.

 For more complex needs (complex glosses, for example), we strongly recommend the [expex package](http://ctan.org/pkg/expex).
-We expect to offer full expex integration into our system soon.
+You can load it by passing the `expex` option to `sp.cls`, i.e., `\documentclass[expex]{sp}`.

-We advise against all other example packages (gb4e, covington, etc.), because in our experience they create difficult integration problems with our house style.
+We advise against all other example packages (`gb4e`, `covington`, etc.), because in our experience they create difficult integration problems with our house style.
+If you are already using `gb4e` syntax, install and use our [`gb4e-emulate.sty`](https://raw.githubusercontent.com/semprag/tex/master/gb4e-emulate.sty) package, which specifies proper S&P spacing.

 ### BibTeX and Citations